- Dr Leila Sinclair-Bright

 - L. Sinclair-Bright, (2018) 'Rugged Investors Only', London Review of Books, 17 August

 Imagining Recuration – hands-on arts workshop for staff and students from the Edinburgh School of Art and the School of Social and Political Sciences.
 Participants were asked to respond to the question of how to display a collection of ethnographic objects collected and placed in the department by anthropologists from as early as the 1940s.
-Led by practising artists Fiona Hermse and Mike Anusas, participants constructed art works that spoke to the material, emotional and aesthetic aspects of these objects, as well as the history of the department and disciplinary links to colonialism.
-The artworks will form the basis of an on-going project to decide how to manage the original objects.
+Participants constructed art works that spoke to the material, emotional and aesthetic aspects of these objects, as well as the history of the department and disciplinary links to colonialism.
 Funded by the Atelier Network, University of Edinburgh.

 Legacies of Human Rights: Beyond the Legal Paradigm - film series open to staff, students and the broader public that addressed the contemporary legacies of human rights violations from an artistic, cinematic perspective.
-Screenings featured the following films: I Am Not Your Negro, My Beautiful Laundrette, REwind: A Cantata for Voice, Tape and Testimony, and Kamchatka.
-The films focused the experiential reality of human rights issues that stand beyond the grasp of the legalist perspective with its disembodied standards of right and wrong.
 Each screening was followed by an open discussion which engaged audience members in questions around the ethical potentials and limitations of cinema in tackling subjects of racial oppression, gender norms, agency and institutionalised state violence.
 Funded by the Global Justice Academy, University of Edinburgh.

 Rethinking the Commons - open forum discussion designed as a starting point for an interdisciplinary exchange of empirical and conceptual work exploring the theme of ‘the commons’ and collective ownership across different contexts.
-Excellent papers were presented by Dr. Tahl Kaminer (Edinburgh College of Art), Dr. Marisa Wilson (GeoSciences) and Dr. Kieran Oberman (Politics and International Relations).
-These were followed by a 45 minute discussion open to the audience.
 Funded by the Global Justice Academy, University of Edinburgh.

 Inspiring Writing - series of workshops held within the School of Social and Political Studies that brought established writers and public engagement specialists from the Scottish literary community together with researchers based within the School, with the aim of developing specific skills in writing and public engagment methods.
 Funded by the School of Social and Political Science, University of Edinburgh.